Things to do in Nashville

 If you’re a country music fan, a trip (or return trip) to Nashville is probably already on your wish list.

 Nashville is known as Music City for a reason.
 Its iconic venues run the gamut from honky-tonks to cavernous concert halls.
-But live music isn’t the only thing the city has going for it: Mouthwatering cuisine and well-situated hotels can elevate your stay.
+But live music isn’t the only thing the city has going for it: Mouthwatering cuisine and well-situated hotels will elevate your stay.

 What you’ll learn: